History of LALS

-The Latin American and Latino Studies Program (previously LASt, Latin American Studies Program) is rooted in student and neighborhood protests against overcrowded, often rat-infested schools, in which Spanish speakers were set back several years, or relegated to the cloakroom where the teacher seldom visited; against playgrounds occupied by mobile teaching units and dominated by race-baiting bullies; against teachers who told Mexican students that Pancho Villa was a bandit and Puerto Ricans that they had no history, against administrations and faculty with no proficiency or interest in Spanish and no knowledge about Latin American/Latinx cultures; against high schools that 70 percent of Latinx students abandoned before graduation.
+The Department of Latin American and Latino Studies (initially the Latin American Studies Program and later the Latin American and Latino Studies Program) is rooted in student and neighborhood protests against overcrowded, often rat-infested schools, in which Spanish speakers were set back several years, or relegated to the cloakroom where the teacher seldom visited; against playgrounds occupied by mobile teaching units and dominated by race-baiting bullies; against teachers who told Mexican students that Pancho Villa was a bandit and Puerto Ricans that they had no history, against administrations and faculty with no proficiency or interest in Spanish and no knowledge about Latin American/Latinx cultures; against high schools that 70 percent of Latinx students abandoned before graduation.

 In 1967 Puerto Rican students organized at Tuley High School in Humboldt Park and Mexican students at Harrison High.
 They drew strength from neighborhood organizations newly mobilized around issues of education, health care, immigration, housing, day care, work, welfare and police brutality.
 Here, new actors (students, mothers, nuns, priests, Vietnam vets, gang members, university professors, and teachers) shared fresh ways of seeing and acting.
 Federal government anti-poverty grants provided support.
 Inspiration came from sister movements: Black Panther community programs, Corky Gonzalez’s Crusade for Justice out of Denver, and Chicano blow outs in the schools of East Los Angeles.
 Eventually during the 1970s, Chicago protestors renamed two high schools, Roberto Clemente in Humboldt Park and Benito Juarez in Pilsen, and opened two alternative high schools, the Rafael Cancel Miranda High School and Latino Youth Alternative High School, all attentive to Latin American language, histories, cultures, and social Issues.